-THEA 1104 Technical Practicum 3 credits
+THEA 1104 Technical Studio

 Students will participate as stage managers or crew members (set, properties, costumes, lighting, sound, house, dramaturgy, etc.) in a Southern State Community College theatre production.
 An application/interview is required.
 This course may be taken three times for credit (with permission of instructor/director) may be repeated thereafter without credit.